 Rachel and her sister were some of the first visually impaired children to go to a mainstream school.
 They were trailblazers but it could also be quite challenging as some of the teachers didn't want to teach them.

 These early experiences informed her political views.
-In the 1990s she joined the Greater Manchester Coalition of Disabled People and Disabled People's Direct Action Network (DAN).
+In the 1990s she joined the Greater Manchester Coalition of Disabled People and Disabled People's the use of actions, such as strikes and protest, rather than discussions and negotiations Network (DAN).
 At that time there were very few rights for disabled people.
 You could be sacked or refused work because of your disability, and there was no equal right to services.
 Rachel got involved in lots of direct actions, such as stopping traffic by chaining herself to buses in Whitehall.
 There were lots of arrests, including Rachel herself.
 There was also some police brutality, including a famous incident where they tipped someone out of their wheelchair.
 The public were sympathetic and eventually the Tories were forced to pass the Disability Discrimination Act.